alphagov/govuk-developer-docs/source/manual/mongodb.html.md

 This is how MongoDB backups have traditionally been taken on the GOV.UK Infrastructure.

-A third-party script called [automongodbbackup](https://github.com/micahwedemeyer/automongobackup) takes a `mongodump` every night and stores them on disk on a dedicated mount point on one of the mongo machines.
+A third-party script called [automongodbbackup](https://github.com/micahwedemeyer/automongobackup) takes a `mongodump` every night and stores them on disk on a dedicated mount point on one of the MongoDB machines.
 This is likely [the first in the replicaset as defined in the Puppet manifest](https://github.com/alphagov/govuk-puppet/blob/master/modules/mongodb/manifests/backup.pp#L40-L44).

 The onsite backup machine (backup-1.management) pulls the latest backup and stores it on disk.
 [Duplicity](http://duplicity.nongnu.org/) runs each night to send encrypted backups to an Amazon S3 bucket.